Chitty Chitty Bang Bang (car): Mccracken Chitty

-Keith Mccracken from Northern Ireland,Uk started building his replica in 2010 completing it and making it road legal in 2012.
+Keith Mccracken from Northern Ireland, UK, started building his replica in 2010 completing it and making it road legal in 2012.
 It was a built as close as possible to the original car being 18ft long, engine is a 3L V6 Ford with a BorgWarner automatic gearbox and period pieces sourced where necessary.The car can be hired for use at events.

 Stage production cars

+New Zealand (1986)

+A prop car was built in Christchurch, New Zealand for the first known stage performance of the musical, which opened at the Isaac Theatre Royal on August 23, 1986.
+The car was built by local Christchurch men Brian Grace and Bryan Sullivan.
+Little is known about the building of the car but according to cast member Simon Woodley, it had a working petrol engine and was driven on and off stage.
+It had retractible wings that were used for the flying scene.
+The car has been on display for many years at the Yaldhurst Museum of Transport & Science in Christchurch.

 West End (2002)

 Another version of the car, built for the British stage production of the story, debuted at The London Palladium in 2002.
 Built at a cost of £750,000, the car is listed in Guinness World Records as the most expensive stage prop ever.
-During a 2002 performance before Prince Charles and Camilla Parker Bowles, the prop car collided with a ship when the choreography went awry during a chase scene, bringing the show to a premature end; the audience received complimentary tickets to another performance.
+During a 2002 performance before the then HRH Prince Charles and Camilla Parker Bowles, the prop car collided with a ship when the choreography went awry during a chase scene, bringing the show to a premature end; the audience received complimentary tickets to another performance.
 It was dismantled after the production ended.